 There is very slight barrel distortion which I would describe as mostly negligible.
 You can also use a Lightroom profile to correct this if necessary for critical shots.

-Update: this issue can also be mostly solved by the use of a 5m PCX front end filter, as I have shown in this article.
+This issue can also be mostly solved by the use of a 5m PCX front end filter, as I have shown in this article.

 The ZM produces the same beautiful 10-stroke sunstars as do the Loxia or the newer Voigtlander lenses.
-Nothing to complain here 🙂

 You can also see in this article what influence the aperture diaphragm has on how these sunstars come out.

 Longitudinal CA (loCA) are definetly present wide open, much better stopped down to f/2.0 already and hardly field relevant from f/2.8 onwards.
-I would describe the performance here as average, there are very few 35mm lenses with a maximum aperture of f/1.4 that would perform better.
+I would describe the performance here as average, there are very few 35mm lenses with a maximum aperture of f/1.4 that perform better.
 Below is a real world “worst case” example.
 As you can see in the following before/after comparison you can still correct this with Lightroom, but this may not be possible for every shot without sacrifices.